NinaG27/react-quiz/README.md

 ### Learning Outcomes

-This project served as a practical application of several React concepts, including React Router for managing different views, the useReducer hook for state management, and useEffect for side effects such as fetching data from an API.
+This project served as a practical application of several React concepts, including React Router for managing different views, the useReducer hook for state management, useEffect for side effects such as fetching data from an API and using React Context API to manage state and clean up prop.
 It also provided experience with asynchronous JavaScript and error handling.

 ### Future Improvements
 Future improvements could include adding more customization options for the quiz, such as the number of questions, and more advanced score tracking.